User Defined Literals

 • A name, e.g. meters, radians, or ip

-Do we really need the underscore?
+Do we need the underscore?

-We may have noticed that built-in literals do not have intermediate underscores.
-This option is reserved for standard library literals, including ones that may come in the future.
-The C++ standard has decided that the suffix of user-defined literals must start with an _.
+The option to define literals without an underscore is reserved for standard library literals, including ones that may come in the future.
+The C++ standard requires that the suffix of user-defined literals must start with an _.

 However, not all compilers are forcing this standard, and some books and learning resources are also not including the _ in user-defined literals.